 So whether you are based in Ireland, Scotland, Wales, Northern Ireland, England, or English-speaking countries, such as Australia, New Zealand, USA and Canada, please get in touch – we’d love to help.

 Why use the QuickScreen Dyslexia Screening Test?

-- Quickly register your organisation and start assigning tests to individuals in your management portal
+- Quickly register your organisation for a free trial (choosing organisation in the registration type option) and start assigning tests to individuals in your management portal

 - You can also choose to publicise a unique registration link if you wish candidates to also self-refer